Frequently Asked Questions

 6. How big are the group classes?

 Most guitar classes are limited to six or seven students.
 Voice classes that involve solo singing are limited to five or six students.
-Voice classes that involve more group singing are often limited to eight or nine students.
+Voice classes that involve more group singing are often limited to eight students.
 Most other classes range in size from six to ten students.

 7. I’m a square one beginner.
 How long before I can play anything?